-We entered into Werkhouse thinking we would be enlightening the participants with our knowledge, but it quickly developed into a shared learning experience.
-In the end, we’re not sure whose eyes were opened more.
+As professionals, we entered into Werkhouse thinking we would be enlightening the young participants with our knowledge, but we quickly realised this is a shared learning experience.
+In the end, we’re not sure whose eyes get opened more.

 "It was brilliant to be surrounded by such talent and creative minds."